Clan Rising

 James Augustus Henry Murray was born at 7 Slitrig Crescent in Hawick in the Scottish Borders on 7 February 1837, the eldest of seven children of Thomas Murray, a Hawick draper and tailor, and Mary Goodall, a domestic servant.
 The family was Free Kirk, modest in means and unusually serious in habits; James was reading the Greek New Testament by eight, the Hebrew Old Testament by twelve, and had begun work on Romany, Hindustani and Tongan from books borrowed from the Hawick Mechanics' Institute by fourteen.
 He left school at fourteen because his parents could not afford to keep him there longer, and went out to work.

-He taught at the Hawick burgh school as a pupil-teacher from 1854, took the post of master of Hawick Subscription Academy at twenty in 1857, and married Maggie Scott of Mauldsheugh, a draper's daughter, in 1862.
-She died of pleurisy two years later and Murray, in the grief of it, walked out of Scotland.
-He took a bank clerk's post at the Chartered Bank of India, Australia and China in London in 1864 and married Ada Ruthven in 1867, a deeper marriage and the one that made the next forty-eight years of his life.
+He taught at the Hawick burgh school as a pupil-teacher from 1854 and became master of Hawick Subscription Academy at twenty in 1857.
+He moved to London in 1864, took a post at the Chartered Bank of India, Australia and China, and in 1867 married Ada Ruthven, the partnership that carried the next forty-eight years of his life.
 He joined the Philological Society of London in 1869, on the strength of papers he had been writing privately on Border dialect, the lowland Scots tongue, and the comparative grammar of the Romance languages.
 His self-education had by then run through twenty-five working languages and he could read Akkadian cuneiform by 1875.

 The Philological Society had since 1858 been planning a comprehensive New English Dictionary on Historical Principles, to record every word in the language with its first written attestation and every shift of meaning thereafter.
 The work had been begun under Herbert Coleridge and Frederick Furnivall and had stalled twice.
 In 1878 the Society approached Oxford University Press for funding and a permanent editor.
 In 1879 the Press appointed Murray.
 He was forty-two, a schoolmaster at Mill Hill in north London where he had moved in 1870, and had no university degree of any kind.
 He took the editorship on the understanding that the work would occupy him for ten years, that the Press would pay him a salary, and that he would build a corrugated-iron working shed, which he called the Scriptorium, on the lawn of his Mill Hill house.
 The first fascicle, A to Ant, appeared in 1884.
 The work took not ten years but thirty-six.